What Are the Health Benefits of Green Tea?

 Health Benefits of Green Tea

 Matcha is a very fine, high-quality green tea powder made from the leaves of tea bushes grown in the shade.
 It is the only form of tea in which the leaves are ingested, making it a more potent source of antioxidants than steeped green tea.
 Matcha is a particularly rich source of L-theanine, an amino acid unique to tea known to mitigate the negative effects of caffeine.
-Try a hit of matcha in a Coconut Latte, a yogurt parfait, or in a chocolate-dipped shortbread cookie.
+Try a hit of matcha in a creamy latte, a yogurt parfait, or in a chocolate-dipped shortbread cookie.
+We also think it makes a beautiful donut glaze!
+(We have even more matcha recipes here, if you want to go crazy!)

 Bottom Line: As part of a nutrient-rich diet, tea does have potential to enhance health and mitigate disease risk.
 Tea is an excellent calorie-free alternative to sugary beverages that also provides health-promoting phytochemicals.
 Try a fresh batch of home-brewed Lemon Green Tea to reap the many benefits of this medicinal elixir.